intoxstudio/restrict-user-access/readme.txt

 `[restrict role="editor" page="1"]
 This content can only be seen by editors.
 Other users will see content from Page 1, if the page attribute is present.
+[/restrict]

+[restrict level="platinum"]
+This content can only be seen by users with Platinum level or above.
 [/restrict]`

 = Conditional restrictions =